 If you sit at a computer all day long, your muscles can learn to stay contracted in your "computer sitting posture," ready to hold that same position again the next day.
 In other words, our muscles habituate to whatever it is we do repeatedly.
 Muscle length can become set, by the brain, at a slightly shorter length depending upon the repetitive movement, stress or holding pattern we've become habituated to.
 If a muscle is tight, it is being held tightly by the brain and sensory motor system.

 The general intention of static stretching is to pull a muscle into a specific length or state of relaxation.
 We all know the feeling of pulling a muscle farther than is comfortable.
 Some of us even stay in the stretch for a while, breathe and hope for the best.
-The reason is doesn't work - and that it can, in fact, result in over-stretching injuries such as herniated disks, muscle trauma and muscle dysfunction - is because the brain, the command center of the muscles, is not engaged in the action.
+The reason this doesn't work - and that it can, in fact, result in over-stretching injuries such as herniated disks, muscle trauma, and muscle dysfunction - is because the brain, the command center of the muscles, is not engaged in the action.
 There is no sensing necessarily in static stretching - no feedback loop to the sensory motor cortex.
 In order to change what the muscles are doing the brain must be fully and consciously engaged in the process.

 What do I do instead of stretching